Crunch-io/webdocs/crunch/crunch_selecting-a-dataset.md

 ### Organizing datasets

 If you have access to a large number of datasets you may want to label them.
 Move your mouse cursor over a dataset to reveal a dropdown arrow.
 Click it and select **Add Label**.
 You'll be able to type a name for the label - it will autocomplete with any existing labels you have created.
-Once you have created labels, the **Labels** heading will appear in the sidebar, allowing you to filter your dataset list by label.
+Once you have created labels, the **Labels** heading will appear in the sidebar, allowing you to filter your dataset list or search results by label.

 ![](images/DatasetLabels.png)